Last Updated: March 29, 2014

-Today most of us in the United States rely heavily on
+Today most of us in North America rely heavily on automobiles

-automobiles for transportation and many of us live in areas where
+for transportation and many of us live in areas where bicycles and

-bicycles and pedestrians are not as safe as cars.
-Europeans often
+pedestrians are not as safe as cars.
+Europeans often walk to the

-walk to the store, use public transportation a few blocks from
+store, use public transportation a few blocks from home, and

-home, and frequently stroll for enjoyment, while we in the US
+frequently stroll for enjoyment, while we in the US increasingly do

-increasingly do not.
-And the fact that Americans typically spend
+not.
+And the fact that Americans typically spend significant hours

-significant hours in front of the television and computer only adds
+in front of the television and computer only adds to our growing

 Start slowly with small but permanent changes.
 Cut out dessert